VidHal: Benchmarking Temporal Hallucinations in Vision LLMs: Introduction

-Unlike their image-based counterparts, video hallucinations pose unique challenges primarily due to the intricate spatiotemporal dynamics of videos~\cite{, li2024mvbenchcomprehensivemultimodalvideo, pătrăucean2023perceptiontestdiagnosticbenchmark, chen2024autoevalvideoautomaticbenchmarkassessing, fu2024videommefirstevercomprehensiveevaluation, liu2024tempcompassvideollmsreally, ning2023videobenchcomprehensivebenchmarktoolkit}.
+Unlike their image-based counterparts, video hallucinations pose unique challenges primarily due to the intricate spatiotemporal dynamics of videos~\citep{ fu2024videommefirstevercomprehensiveevaluation, liu2024tempcompassvideollmsreally, ning2023videobenchcomprehensivebenchmarktoolkit}.
 In particular, video-specific temporal aspects, such as movement direction and chronological order of events, are especially concerning for video-based VLLMs.
 Furthermore, the richness of video content necessitates a finer-grained understanding, making VLLMs more vulnerable to nuanced hallucinations.
 Nonetheless, to the best of our knowledge, video-based hallucinations remain underexplored in the existing literature.

-To address this research gap, we present \textsc{VidHal}, a benchmark specifically designed to evaluate video-based hallucinations of VLLMs. \textsc{VidHal} features videos that comprehensively cover a wide range of temporal aspects, such as entity actions and sequence of events.
+To address this research gap, we present \textsc{VidHal}, a benchmark specifically designed to evaluate video-based hallucinations of VLLMs. \textsc{VidHal} features videos that comprehensively cover a broad range of temporal aspects, such as entity actions and sequence of events.
 Each video is automatically annotated with multiple captions exhibiting \textit{varying levels} of aspect-specific hallucinations, capturing both subtle and significant discrepancies.
 In addition, we perform detailed human validation to ensure the robustness and reliability of our annotation process.
 An additional motivation stems from the limited metrics for quantifying hallucinations in VLLMs.
-To capture fine-grained hallucinatory errors of these models, we propose a unique caption ordering task that requires models to rank captions by hallucination levels.
-This consequently leads to a ranking-based NDCG metric and an MCQA accuracy metric, both are distinct from prior ones and specifically tailored to evaluate nuanced hallucinations in video-based VLLMs.
+To capture fine-grained hallucinatory errors of these models, we propose a unique caption ordering task that requires models to rank captions by hallucination levels, consequently leading to a novel ranking-based metric and a multiple-choice question answering metric, both distinct from prior binary-accuracy based studies and specifically tailored to evaluate nuanced hallucinations in video-based VLLMs.